docsforadobe/after-effects-scripting-guide/docs/other/markervalue.rst

 **Description**

-The MarkerValue object represents a layer, or composition, marker, which associates a comment, and optionally a chapter reference point, Web-page link, or Flash Video cue point with a particular point in a layer.
+The MarkerValue object represents a layer or composition marker, which associates a comment, and optionally a chapter reference point, Web-page link, or Flash Video cue point with a particular point in a layer.
 Create it with the constructor; all arguments except ``comment`` are optional.
 All arguments are strings that set in the corresponding attributes of the returned MarkerValueo bject, except ``params``.
 This is an array containing key-value pairs, which can then be accessed with the :ref:`getParameters() <MarkerValue.getParameters>` and :ref:`setParameters() <MarkerValue.setParameters>` methods.
 A script can set any number of parameter pairs; the order does not reflect the order displayed in the application.
 To associate a marker with a layer, set the MarkerValue object in the ``Marker`` AE property of the layer: ``layerObject.property("Marker").setValueAtTime(time, markerValueObject);`` For information on the usage of markers see "Using markers" in After Effects Help.

 **Examples**